mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 -   You template portfolio page (with limited adjustment of HTML provided).
 -   High quality original text and media.
 -   Text grammar and spell checked.
 -   Media optimised for the web.
+[Send your image files through TinyJPG](https://tinyjpg.com/) to be completely sure.
--   Metadata - page title and meta description relevant to your portfolio.
+-   Metadata: please add page title and a meta description which are relevant to your portfolio.
--   Design - attractive, appropriate use of typography, design and colour.
+-   Design: we want an attractive, appropriate use of typography, design and colour.
+One tip: make important things BIG.
+Really big - the more contrast the better.
+Also use more padding than you think you need!
--   Mobile first approach to CSS and media queries.
+-   We want to see a mobile first approach to CSS and media queries.
 -   Step by step implementation of the required CSS including flexbox for layout.
--   Efficient (read minimal) CSS.
+-   Efficient (read minimal), organised CSS.
 -   Credit any lines of non-original CSS.
 -   Additional elements may include extended layout (for example putting your about section (text/media) into columns or rows with flexbox or floats.
 Placement of social media icons, perhaps a home-made icon and such to enhance your page.
 [See more under additional](https://55060509.webdevmmu.uk/book/rwd-book/index.php?book=1&location=7).

 ## Things to do

--   Run an audit using Dev Tools in Chrome.
--   Validation HTML & CSS
+-   Validate your HTML and CSS
 -   Accessibility audit (see links above)
--   Usability - get friends and family to test your page.
+-   Usability: please get friends and family to test your page.
 -   Design - test your design using the 5 second test for designs on colleagues, friends and family - [https://fivesecondtest.com/](https://fivesecondtest.com/) - see [https://www.nngroup.com/articles/testing-visual-design/](https://www.nngroup.com/articles/testing-visual-design/)
 -   Are all of your images optimised for the web?
 -   Colour contrast - have you made the right choices with your colours?
 -   SEO - have you written good metadata and content with SEO in mind?
 See [Shaun Anderson's SEO tutorial for some good advice](https://www.hobo-web.co.uk/seo-tutorial/#page-title-element).

 ## Social media